Keeping a basement warm and dry can be a challenge at times depending on how it was built and insulated.

 Electric Oil-filled radiator heaters are also a good option for a basement.

 They put out a steady heat which is nice to have, helping to keep a room from any big temperature swings.

 DeLonghi makes many such nice units but there are many more available.

-The only downside to a mini splits is cost.
-There are DIY kits if you are a handy person, or a HVAC company can install a unit.
+The only downside to a mini-split is cost.
+There are DIY kits if you are a handy person, or an HVAC company can install a unit.

 Lasko 755320 Ceramic Tower Heater with Digital Display and Remote Control

-Electric heater are a good go to when a simple quick option is needed.
-Getting a unit that blows air around a space is good for a basement as to help heat the entire area.
+Electric heater are a good go-to when a simple quick option is needed.
+Getting a unit that blows air around a space is good for a basement to help heat the entire area.

 This popular unit from Lasko has a timer and thermostat to regulate the temperature.

 In most cases yes an unfinished basement should be heated to maximize the comfort of a home.

 While most should be heated sometimes depending on the home the cost can be high if the basement is not well insulated.